SuperOfficeDocs/superoffice-docs/user-guide/en/company/add-relation.md

 # Add a relation (Company screen)

-To add a relation:
+> [!NOTE]
+> A relation must always consist of two parties, one active and one passive, for example: Company A owns Company B, while Company B is owned by Company A.

 [!include[Go to company](../includes/goto-company.md)]

 1. Select the **Relations** section tab.

 1. Click the **Add** button below the section tab.
 The **Relation** dialog opens.

-    > [!NOTE]
-    > A relation must always consist of two parties, one active and one passive, for example: Company A owns Company B, while Company B is owned by Company A.

     ![Relations dialog -screenshot][img2]